LangChain RAG: Build Document Q&A That Stays Grounded (2026)

 )

-# "Find information about authentication on page 3 of auth.pdf"
+# Query: "Find information about rate limits on page 3 of api_docs.pdf"

 Evaluating Your RAG Pipeline